hzeller/rpt2pnp/README.md

-If you want to create the configuration with a different program (e.g. https://github.com/jerkey/homer ), then it might simpler just to start out with a list of tape identifiers (something like `Capacitors_SMD:c_0805@C`) and create the configuration file from scratch (easier than parsing the template):
+If you want to create the configuration with a different program (e.g. https://github.com/jerkey/homer ), then it might simpler just to start out with a list of tape identifiers (something like `Capacitors_SMD:c_0805@C`) and create the configuration file from scratch (easier than parsing the template).
+There is a way to list all the tape identifiers with the `-l` option:

-     $ ./rpt2pnp -l terminal.rpt > list.txt
+     $ ./rpt2pnp -l mykicadfile.rpt > list.txt
      $ cat list.txt
      Capacitors_SMD:c_0805@C          7
      SMD_Packages:SM0805@2.2k         1